Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

 This is likely due to a missing library.

 1. Verify you have enabled the `Universe` repo, and updated your local apt database using `apt update`
-1. run `sudo apt install libfuse2` to install the missing libfuse2 library.
+1. run `sudo apt install libfuse2` to install the missing libfuse2 library
 1. make sure your appimage is set as executable

 The appimage should now run.